Entity Unique Constraints

 Add Unique Constraint Attributes

 You cannot insert attributes in enabled constraints.
-If your constraint is enabled, you must disable it first (see Disable a Unique Constraint for details).
+If your constraint is enabled, you must disable it first (see Entity Unique Constraints for details).

 - Select an Attribute that you wish to include in the constraint, from the drop-down list.
 The Name field will be filled-in automatically.

 - Repeat for any additional attributes you wish to include in your constraint.
-If you add multiple attributes to a constraint, the constraint will evaluate if all the attributes combined are unique, not if each attribute is unique.
+If you add multiple attributes, the constraint will evaluate if all the attributes combined are unique, not if each attribute is unique.

 When you create a unique constraint, it is disabled by default.
-To enable the constraint, click the Enable button in the entity unique constraint page.
+To enable the constraint, click Enable in the Entity Unique Constraint page.
+If you need to disable it, you can toggle back to Disable.

 If the existing entity records don't meet the constraint requirements, you will not be able to enable the constraint.
 The following message will be displayed: